Smoky Slow Cooker Mexican Black Beans

 1. Simply soak your dried beans overnight in a slow cooker (unplugged, no heat).

-2. The next day, drain and rinse the beans, throw back in the slow cooker with the rest of the ingredients and cook for about 8 hours.
+2. The next day, drain and rinse the beans, throw them back in the slow cooker with the rest of the ingredients and cook for about 8 hours.

-3. Garnish with some fresh cilantro right before serving. (full recipe card below)
+3. Garnish with some fresh cilantro right before serving.

 Because the dried beans need to soak overnight, it takes a while to make this recipe, but the process is super easy and the end result is delish.